 Want to support wildlife in Central Oregon?

-Due to COVID-19, our number of wildlife hospital volunteers are limited, but we are still looking for committed, experienced volunteers for a variety of opportunities.
+We are looking for committed, experienced volunteers for a variety of opportunities.
 Please read the descriptions below, fill out the application, and we will be in touch!

 A Wildlife Hospital Volunteer assists staff with the rehabilitation of injured and orphaned native wildlife.
 Volunteers typically work one 4 hour weekly shift with another volunteer (1-4 volunteers per shift), and work under the supervision of the Director of Wildlife Rehabilitation.
 This role is mainly husbandry based, including but not limited to cleaning, diet preparation, handling and restraint of wildlife for procedures, and assisting with procedures as the volunteer becomes more experienced.
 Volunteers may also be asked to perform some administrative tasks as needed (stocking supplies, inputting data, updating medical charts, etc.).
 Hospital volunteers must be over the age of 18.